amperity/amperity-docs/amperity_datagrid/source/source_salesforce_sales_cloud.rst

 Salesforce Sales Cloud requires the following configuration details:

 #.
-The Salesforce Sales Cloud username.
-#.
-The Salesforce Sales Cloud password.
+The username and password of a Salesforce account configured for API access.
 #.
 The Salesforce Sales Cloud security token that belongs to username.
 (The security token is not required if IP range policies are configured from the Salesforce admin console.)
 #.
 The scheme and host for a custom Salesforce Sales Cloud URL, if used by customer.
 #.
 If Salesforce Sales Cloud will send data to Amperity from a sandbox instance.